 The Board continues to monitor the overall passing rate for examinees.
 The overall passing rate has not varied greatly over the last decade.
-The Board's staff surveyed examinees, and found that some operators take the examination without completing any training so that they can determine what additional training is needed.
-The Board believes that the exams are comprehensive, and cover the material that is necessary for an operator.
+The Board's staff surveyed examinees, and found that some operators take the examination without completing any training.
+Other operators indicated that they did not study for the examination, but they took the exam because it was mandatory.
+These may be contributing factors to the low passing rate.

 The Board and an adhoc committee reviewed the Need-to-Know (NTK) criteria established by ABC for water.
-The Water NTK criteria was determined to be consistent with the Examination prescription used by the Board for the development of water examinations, and was adopted as Maryland's NTK where appropriate.
+The Water NTK criteria were determined to be consistent with the Examination prescription used by the Board for the development of water examinations, and was adopted as Maryland's NTK where appropriate.